leangjia/blender_docs/trunk/blender_docs/manual/addons/import_export/mesh_atomic.rst

 --------------

-When structures are imported via the PDB or XYZ importer, the atoms are put into a so-called instancing verts structure, somewhat into 'groups' of elements (e.g. all hydrogen atoms form one instancing verts structure).
+When structures are imported via the PDB or XYZ importer, the atoms are put into a so-called instancing vertices structure, somewhat into 'groups' of elements (e.g. all hydrogen atoms form one instancing vertices structure).
 In the Edit Mode of Blender, single atoms can be deleted or displaced by modifying the position of the vertices.
 However, they are always a part of the structure and are not independent objects.
 Sometimes one would like to mark a single atom or replace an atom by something different: